“Spirit is an inborn quality, least dependant on the outer capabilities”

-This has been aptly proved by a visually-challenged man Rahul Gunwant Kelapure, who apart from being at a senior position in SEBI (The Securities and Exchange Board of India) is also a recipient of the Young Achievers Award (by AOF) last year.
+This has been aptly proved by a visually-challenged man Rahul Gunwant Kelapure, who apart from being at a leading position in SEBI (The Securities and Exchange Board of India) is also a recipient of the Young Achievers Award last year.

 There on, the success spree continued.
 He remained to be exemplary for the rest.
-He did BLS-LLB from a government law college in Mumbai and steadily rose on the success ladder.
+He did BLS-LLB from Government Law College in Mumbai and steadily rose on the success ladder.
 He was hell bent to prove to the rest of the world that he will not let his shortcoming come in the way of his success.
 He later took admission in LLM and alongside worked in a solicitors home and then in a taxation firm.

-Today, Rahul, a 'Mumbaikar', is a married man, a successful law practitioner and a social worker.
-He has an NGO called Snehankit through which he is getting books converted to a readable Marathi form for those who cannot see and are also not good at English.
+Today, Rahul, a Mumbaikar, is a married man, a successful law practitioner and a social worker.
+With the help of an NGO called Snehankit Helpline for visually-challenged, he is getting books converted to a readable Marathi form for those who cannot see and are also not good at English.

 Technically adept in operating various softwares through which he accomplishes his day to day challenges, Rahul is a Kumar Sanu fan and loves to listen to music.

 Although he finds people around him very helpful but one odd incident of school time has left a deep scar on his mind.
 One of his school teachers told his father, that apart from being blind he also has some mental disability.
 Rahul was deeply perturbed by the incident and since then he has always proved his mettle through some or other way.

 He wishes that those like him (physically-challenged) may try to develop some special skill in them in order to compete with able-body peers.

 For rest, he wants that physically-challenged may also be treated equal.
 He says that like all, they also wish to go to discos, date girls or behave like general young lads, and this should not be looked down by the rest.